 Located within a working winery and framed by the Palisades Mountains in Calistoga, the Four Seasons Resort and Residences Napa Valley welcomes guests with 85 thoughtfully designed farmhouse-modern guest rooms by St. Helena–based design icon Erin Martin and executed by Hirsch-Bedner Associates.
 The property, situated on 22 acres, is equipped with a spa, signature restaurant and other dining options including a Cal-Mexican open-air poolside eatery and bespoke experiences such as tasting sessions and winemaking classes with resident winemaker Thomas Rivers Brown.

-The Regiis Ova Caviar & Champagne Lounge, a destination dedicated entirely to caviar and Champagne, has arrived in Yountville by renowned Chef Thomas Keller and Regiis Ova Caviar co-founder Shaoching Bishop.
-Brought to life by Keller’s team and consulting San Francisco interior designer Ken Fulk, the dreamy, lounge-like pop-up space (expected to reside here through the fall) is awash in a palette of sea greens and RH furnishings.
-Beverage director Michel Couvreux of The Surf Club and Per Se and Andrew Adelson, head sommelier at The French Laundry, hand-selected the drink menu, while bites range from tempura-fried chicken tenders with ranch dressing to French onion dip paired with kettle-fried potato chips and a new brunch menu offered on Sundays.
+The Regiis Ova Caviar & Champagne Lounge, a destination dedicated to caviar and Champagne, has become a permanent Yountville fixture from renowned chef Thomas Keller and Regiis Ova Caviar co-founder Shaoching Bishop.
+Brought to life by Keller’s team and consulting San Francisco interior designer Ken Fulk, the dreamy, lounge-like space is awash in a palette of sea greens and RH furnishings.
+Beverage director Michel Couvreux hand-selected the drink menu, while bites range from tempura-fried chicken tenders with ranch dressing to French onion dip paired with kettle-fried potato chips and a new brunch menu offered on Sundays.

 Once a playground for Hollywood luminaries such as Jayne Mansfield and Frankie Avalon, The Flamingo Resort in Santa Rosa has reopened following a multimillion-dollar renovation.
 Situated on 10 acres, the newly reinvented midcentury oasis (originally built in 1957 by architect Homer A. Rissman) boasts 156 guestrooms and 14 poolside suites and guest perks from a Pilates and cycling studio to excursion backpacks stocked with hiking sticks, water bottle, blanket and binoculars.